Naimaoye/Quick_credit/README.md

 # Quick_credit
  Description
-Countries is a RESTful API for getting loans.
+ Quick_credit is a RESTful API for getting loans.

 Table of Contents
 Technologies